How Our Bone Simulators Work

 How Does a LIPUS Bone Stimulator Work

 The Orthofix AccelStim™ devices creates a low-intensity ultrasound wave (LIPUS).
-LIPUS is a form of mechanical energy that is transmitted to the fracture site which produces high frequency pressure waves to promote bone formation.
+LIPUS is a form of mechanical energy transmitted to the fracture site producing high-frequency pressure waves to promote bone formation.